hithere-at/ivscii/README.md

 1. Download and install Python from [here](https://www.python.org/downloads/)
 2. Download and install FFmpeg from [here](https://www.ffmpeg.org/download.html)
 3. Download the source code of this repository [here](https://github.com/hithere-at/ivscii/archive/refs/tags/v1.2.zip) and extract it somewhere on your drive
-4. Open your command prompt and type in
+4. Open your cmd or PowerShell and type in
 ```
 pip install Pillow
+pip install uni-curses
 ```

 5. Run the `ivscii.py` by typing in `python ivscii.py` on your command prompt followed by the arguments that you want to fill, it looks something like this: